-- (ix) According to the information and explanations given to us, the Company has not raised money by way of initial public offer or further public offer (including debt instruments) or term loans during the year. - (x) According to the information and explanations given to us and on the basis of our examination of the records provided to us, no material fraud by the Company or any fraud on the Company by its officers or employees has been noticed or reported during the period. - (xi) According to the information and explanations given to us, the Company has not paid or provided the managerial remuneration to any of its director during the year. - (xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order is not applicable. - (xiii) As explained in the Basis for "Disclaimer of Opinion" paragraph of our report, we are unable to comment whether the transactions during the year with the related parties were in compliance with Section 177 and 188 of the Companies Act, 2013.
-(Refer Note No-52 to the Financial Statements) - (xiv) According to the information and explanation given to us and on the basis of our examination of the records of the Company, we observed that, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the period. - (xv) According to the information and explanation given to us and on the basis of our examination of the records of the Company, we observed that, the Company has not entered into any non-cash transactions with its directors or persons connected with them and hence provisions of section 192 of the Companies Act, 2013 are not applicable:
+(ix) According to the information and explanations given to us, the Company has not raised money by way of initial public offer or further public offer (including debt instruments) or term loans during the year.

+(x) According to the information and explanations given to us and on the basis of our examination of the records provided to us, no material fraud by the Company or any fraud on the Company by its officers or employees has been noticed or reported during the period.

+(xi) According to the information and explanations given to us, the remuneration paid to the Director is within the limit laid down under Section 197 of the Act.

+(xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order is not applicable.

+(xiii) As explained in the Basis for "Disclaimer of Opinion" paragraph of our report, we are unable to comment whether the transactions during the year with the related parties were in compliance with Section 177 and 188 of the Companies Act, 2013.
+(Refer Note No-52 to the Financial Statements)

+(xiv) According to the information and explanation given to us and on the basis of our examination of the records of the Company, we observed that, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the period.

+(xv) According to the information and explanation given to us and on the basis of our examination of the records of the Company, we observed that, the Company has not entered into any non-cash transactions with its directors or persons connected with them and hence provisions of section 192 of the Companies Act, 2013 are not applicable.